willfindlay/COMP5900T-Notes/notes.md

 #### Inheritance Through UID Sharing

-- allows app with same UID to have same permissions (LUL bad)
+- allows app with same UID to have same permissions
 - can mitigate this issue by having the OS installer asking the user to change permissions per app

 #### Signature Permissions

+- define public interaces, make them available with signature-level permissions
+    - granted to caller if and only if signed with same key as callee
 - IPC is slow, only used to transfer small data, which is why UID sharing is used
 - parent-child method can also be used for permission-based IPC calls